keniets/kenietsmap/README.md

 - define a subfolder (like /www/json/somesubfolder) which will contain all map layers
 - one subfolder - one map
 - add all layers of map in .geojson extension to subfolder
-- run "node initMaps.js" in terminal
+- perform "npm run build"  in terminal
-- initMaps.js will create map.js file in the subfolder which contains all geojson obects (aka layers) assigned to javascript variables.
+- it will create map.js file (by running of initMaps.js) in the subfolder which contains all geojson obects (aka layers) assigned to javascript variables.
   This variables will being operated in any part of application to render the map associated with them